bringlein/cFDevOps/README.md

 ## Registration

-Registration for FPL is [here (Whova)](https://whova.com/portal/registration/fpl_202008/).
-Feel free to contact us (contact info below) in case you have difficulties registering for the workshop.
-The registration is free of charge.
+Registration is closed.

-More details about FPL can be found [here](https://www.fpl2020.org/).
+More details about FPL2020 can be found [here](https://www.fpl2020.org/).

 ## Talks